-Historical Data - Historical data allows you to perform research on keywords and domains from previous months.
+Historical Data – The data that allows you to perform research on keywords and domains from previous months.
 Domain Analytics and Keyword Analytics historical data goes back to January 2012.
 PLA historical data goes back to September 2013.
-Traffic Analytics historical data goes back to April 2016.
+Traffic Analytics' historical data goes back to January 2017.

-Improved Keywords - Improved Keywords are terms a domain is still ranking within the top 100 positions for, but has moved up in ranking since their previous position within the top 100 results.
+Improved Keywords – In Semrush, these are keywords for which a domain is still ranking within the top 100 positions but has moved up in ranking since its previous position within the top 100 results.

-Internal LinkRank - Internal LinkRank measures the flow of "link juice" between your website’s pages using a 100-point scale (from 0 to 100).
-If a page is linked by a large number of authoritative pages within your website, it will have a high LinkRank score.
+Internal LinkRank – A Metric that measures the importance of website pages in terms of link architecture based on a 100-point scale (from 0 to 100).
+If a page is linked by many authoritative pages within your website, it will have a high LinkRank score.

 Keyword (Google Ads) – The term on which the website is bidding on in Google Ads and is found amongst the top Paid results in Google for it.

-Keyword (organic) - The term for which the domain is positioned amongst the top Organic results in Google.
+Keyword (organic) – A term for which a domain is ranking amongst the Organic results in Google.
 Semrush monitors the top 100 organic results to provide organic keyword rankings data.

-Keyword Difficulty – The estimation that shows how difficult it would be to compete in organic search for a certain keyword using SEO.
+Keyword Difficulty – The estimation that shows how difficult it would be to compete in organic search for a certain keyword.
 The higher the estimation, the harder would it be to compete with the current websites ranking at the top of Google.

-Keyword Overview – The main keyword analytics report for a word or phrase that is queried in the SEMrush search bar.
+Keyword Overview – The main keyword analytics tool for a word or phrase that is queried in the Semrush search bar.

-Keyword Research – The process of uncovering keywords worthy of using for SEO and SEM campaigns
+Keyword Research – The process of uncovering keywords worthy of use for SEO and SEM campaigns.

-Knowledge Graph - a SERP Feature located at the top or right hand side of the page providing a quick profile on a query along with images and related searches.
+Knowledge Graph – A SERP Feature located at the top or right-hand side of the page that provides a quick profile on a query along with images and related searches.

-Landing Page – The page to which a visitor is led via a click on an advertisement or a link in the search result
+Landing Page – The page to which a visitor is led via a click anywhere in a digital location or a link in the search result.

 Link Building – The digital marketing practice of actively working to generate more incoming links to a site for the benefit of the website’s SEO.
 Common tactics include outreach, link baiting, linking in comment sections, and more.